software-patterns/workshop/quotations.md

 > The questions he had asked about infinite hypotheses hadn't been of interest to science because they weren't scientific questions.
 Science cannot study scientific method without getting into a bootstrap problem that destroys the validity of its answers.

+**p.
+150**

+> I remember reading this for the first time and remarking about the analytic craftsmanship displayed.
+> He avoided splitting the University into fields or departments [. . .].
+He also avoided the traditional split into students, faculty, and administration. [. . .]
+Phaedrus split it between "the church" and "the location"

+(The phrase "analytic craftsmanship" is interesting, because we don't often think of *analysis* itself as a craft.
+But I believe (and _ZAMM_ makes the point) that it *is* a craft.
+Compare Christopher Alexander on the House of Tiles in Mexico: craft is paying attention to distinctions that matter and ignoring distinctions that don't, and that is exactly what Phaedrus does in this passage.)

+**p.
+152**

+> You are never dedicated to something you have complete confidence in.
+No one is fanatically shouting that the sun is going to rise tomorrow.